-- Have you set up a bank account prior to your arrival?
+- Have you set up a bank account before your arrival?

-3. Pick Me Be careful what you wish for.
+Be careful what you wish for.
 Standing out can have its rewards, but it is a double-edged sword.
-You won't likely be asked to volunteer for a leadership assignment, like squad leader, but if they pick you, you will find yourself responsible for not only your own performance but also those in your squad.
+You likely won't be asked to volunteer for a leadership assignment, like squad leader, but if they pick you, you will find yourself responsible not only for your own performance but also those in your squad.

-4. Prioritize In Boot Camp your life is going to be broken down into two piles; things you want to do (like sleep, read or write mail, talk with your buddies) and things you have to do (shine your shoes, roll your laundry, buff floors, scrub toilets).
+In boot camp, your life is going to be broken down into two piles; things you want to do (like sleep, read or write mail, talk with your buddies) and things you have to do (shine your shoes, roll your laundry, buff floors, scrub toilets).
 The temptation will be strong to slack off and procrastinate.
 Don't.
 Take care of what you have to first.
-Remember, the military will not make you disciplined, but your Drill Sergeants can make you wish you were.
+Remember, the military will not make you disciplined, but your drill sergeants can make you wish you were.

-5. Stay Focused Boot Camp is 80% mental, and 20% physical.
+Boot camp is 80% mental and 20% physical.
 Don't get discouraged or give in to the temptation to give up (namely because quitting is not an option.)
 Don't look too far ahead and stay focused on the task at hand.